OWASP/CheatSheetSeries/cheatsheets/Deserialization_Cheat_Sheet.md

 ### WhiteBox Review

-Be aware of the following Java API uses for potential serilization vulnerability.
+Be aware of the following Java API uses for potential serialization vulnerability.

 1. `XMLdecoder` with external user defined parameters